Scope 1, 2 and 3 emissions: Differences, with examples

 • Any controlled or owned asset fuel burning.

-Since Scope 1 emissions are within a company's control, it's a natural starting point for setting and accelerating sustainability goals.
+Because Scope 1 emissions are within a company's control, this is a natural starting point to set and accelerate sustainability goals.

 Scope 2

 Scope 2 includes emissions a reporting organization creates indirectly when purchasing electricity, steam, heat or cooling to run its operations.
-Scope 2 emissions are considered "indirect emissions" because although the reporting organization's activities generate greenhouse gas emissions, they occur at another source, such as at an energy company's site.
+They are considered "indirect emissions" because although the reporting organization's activities generate GHG emissions, they occur at another source, such as at an energy company's site.

 Examples of Scope 2 emissions sources include the following: